milton-moraes-ey/milton-moraes-ey/README.md

 I have a degree in Petroleum Engineering from Universidade Católica de Santos, 2019.
 A technology lover, I started to study technology and programming independently during mid-2020.

-I have two experience in VBA/Excel developing automated spreadsheets, interactive dashboards that help in decision making, personalized reports, as well as in the development of management systems aimed at the administrative, financial and accounting sectors.
+I have two years of experience in VBA/Excel developing automated spreadsheets, interactive dashboards that help in decision making, personalized reports, as well as in the development of management systems aimed at the administrative, financial and accounting sectors.

 Currently, I'm working as a trainee in Intelligent Automation at EY, using RPA (Blue Prism, UI Path, Automation Anywhere), Power Platform, SQL Databases, Business Improvement, Agile, DevOps and Design Thinking.